Diagnosis

 • What side effects can I expect from treatment?

-• How long will it take for my skin to return to normal?
+• How long will it take for my skin to return to its usual color?

 • Can I do anything to help, such as avoid the sun at certain times or wear a specific sunscreen?